 The measuring equipment is intended for the measurement of fluid properties in closed pipes.
-By means of connected transducers, the transit times of the ultrasonic signals in the fluid and the pipe as well as other related properties, such as temperature and pressure, are measured and evaluated.
+By means of connected transducers, the transit times of the ultrasonic signals in the fluid and the pipe are measured and evaluated.

-The transmitter uses these values to calculate the sought quantities, e.g., volumetric flow rate, mass flow rate and thermal energy.
+The transmitter uses these values to calculate the sought quantities, e.g., volumetric flow rate and mass flow rate.
 Through comparison with the values stored in the transmitter further physical quantities can be determined.
 The physical quantities are provided via configurable outputs and the display.

 - All instructions of this operating instruction have to be observed to ensure intended use. - Any use beyond or other than the intended use is not covered by warranty and can present a danger.
 Any damage arising from not intended use shall be solely the liability of the operator or user. - The measurement is carried out without direct contact to the fluid in the pipe.
 The flow profile is not influenced. - The transducers are fixed to the pipe using the supplied transducer mounting fixture. - If an extension cable is required to connect the transducers to the transmitter, a junction box can be used (optional).
 Observe the safety instructions in the operating instruction.
-For the technical data of the junction box, see technical specification.

-• Observe the operating conditions, e.g., environment, voltage ranges.
+For the technical data of the junction box, see technical specification. - Observe the operating conditions, e.g., environment, voltage ranges.
 For the technical data of the transmitter, transducers and accessories, see technical specification.